-From the subjective perspective, the idea of the obligation erga omnes as a purely interstate relation deserves to be analyzed in the light of the position of other subjects of international law.
-This is valid not only from the active viewpoint (as highlighted by the literature, especially because the wording of article 48 of the 2001 Project on State Responsibility avoids the reference to 'States'), but also from the passive perspective.57
+is valid not only from the active viewpoint (as highlighted by the literature, especially because the wording of article 48 of the 2001 Project on State Responsibility avoids the reference to 'States'), but also from the passive perspective.65

-In fact, article 53 of the 1969 Vienna Convention on the Law of Treaties, the ICJ statement in the Barcelona Traction case, and article 48 of the 2001 Project on State Responsibility reflect a pattern providing: sources of ius cogens, obligations erga omnes, violation of obligations erga omnes and reaction.
-To shed light on problems related to this model an analysis must be developed, distinguishing the plane of secondary rules in the Hartian sense, concerning customary or conventional act-sources, from that of primary and secondary rules in the Kelsenite sense, concerning general principles seen as norms regulating behaviour, their violation, the subsequent sanction and its enforcement.
+In fact, article 53 of the 1969 Vienna Convention on the Law of Treaties, the ICJ statement in the Barcelona Traction case, and article 48 of the 2001 Project on State Responsibility reflect a temporal pattern providing: sources of ius cogens, obligations erga omnes, violation of obligations erga omnes and reaction.
+To shed light on problems related to this model an analysis must be developed, distinguishing the plane of secondary rules in the Hartian sense, concerning customary or conventional act-sources, from that of primary and secondary rules in the Kelsenite sense, concerning general principles seen as norms regulating behaviour, their violation, the subsequent sanction and the enforcement of the sanction.
 Moreover, a clear investigation must be undertaken regarding the form of the obligation erga omnes.